AMERICAN BOARD OF DERMATOLOGY, INC.

 ELECTION OF DIRECTORS

 Section 1.
 Number.
 The number of Directors who are Diplomates of the American Board of Dermatology shall be sixteen.
-In addition, there shall be no more than two Public Members.
+In addition, there shall be no more than two Public Members and one Young Diplomate Observer member.

 Section 2.
 Qualifications and Nominations.